 The stockholder servicing fees are paid monthly in arrears.
 The Dealer Manager reallows (pays) all or a portion of the stockholder servicing fees to participating broker-dealers and servicing broker-dealers for ongoing stockholder services performed by such broker-dealers, and will waive stockholder servicing fees to the extent a broker-dealer is not eligible to receive it for failure to provide such services.
-Because the stockholder servicing fees are calculated based on our NAV for our Class T shares, Class S shares and Class D shares, they reduce the NAV or, alternatively, the distributions payable, with respect to the shares of each and when such shares are purchased.
-For Class T shares, the stockholder servicing fees will equal approximately \$3.0 million per annum if we sell the maximum amount.
-For Class S shares, the stockholder servicing fees will equal approximately \$39.8 million per annum if we sell the maximum amount.
-For Class D shares, the stockholder servicing fees will equal approximately \$1.2 million per annum if we sell the maximum amount.
+Because the stockholder servicing fees are calculated

+Actual amounts depend upon the per share NAVs of our Class T shares, Class S shares and Class D shares, the number of Class T shares, Class S shares and Class D shares purchased and when such shares are purchased.
+For Class T shares, the stockholder servicing fees will equal approximately \$3.3 million per annum if we sell the maximum amount.
+For Class S shares, the stockholder servicing fees will equal approximately \$32.9 million per annum if we sell the maximum amount.
+For Class D shares, the stockholder servicing fees will equal approximately \$1.0 million per annum if we sell the maximum amount.
 In each case, we are assuming that, in our primary offering, 5% of our offering proceeds are from the sale of Class T shares, 50% of our offering proceeds are from the sale of Class S shares and 5% of our offering proceeds are from the sale of Class D shares, that the NAV per share of our Class S shares and Class D shares remains constant at \$20.00 and none of our stockholders participate in our distribution reinvestment plan.